Consensys/doc.goquorum/docs/deploy/upgrade/migration.md

+# Migrating GoQuroum

+The following information is for migrating GoQuroum only.

+You can have multiple versions of GoQuroum running on the same network, providing you with the opportunity to perform a rolling upgrade.
+We recommend you ensure your network maintains full uptime availability whilst upgrading.
+It provides a level of redundancy and reversibility if anything goes wrong.

+## Incremental upgrades

+Stop the GoQuorum node you wish to upgrade, update the binary to the next version and restart.
+Check the node starts without errors and has the latest block from the network.
+Whilst you can jump versions during an upgrade, we do not recommend it.
+Some versions may require manual intervention.
+You should check the release log for any actions you may need to take.

-# Upgrade to GoQuorum 2.6.0
+## Upgrade to GoQuorum 2.6.0

 GoQuorum 2.6.0 upgrades the base `geth` version from 1.8.18 to 1.9.7 See [Ethereum 1.9.0](https://blog.ethereum.org/2019/07/10/geth-v1-9-0/) for the complete list if new features added as a part of `geth` 1.9.7.

 !!!note
     `geth` 1.9.7 has several enhancements at the database layer which are part of GoQuorum 2.6.0.
-    Hence, once migrates to 2.6.0, it cannot rollback to older version of Quorum.
+    Hence, once you migrate to 2.6.0, it cannot rollback to older version of Quorum.
-    The recommendation is to keep the back of the data directory before upgrading to 2.6.0 which can be used to revert back to older version if necessary.
+    The recommendation is to take a backup of the data directory before upgrading to 2.6.0 which can be used to revert back to older version if necessary.

 A node running on GoQuorum 2.6.0 can coexist on a network where other nodes are running on lower version of GoQuorum and thus supports node by node upgrade to GoQuorum 2.6.0.
 The suggested upgrade process is as described below: